johnteske/vectorscores/docs/README.md

 ## Roadmap

-### Scope
-The current scope of this project is to require as few dependencies as possible for ease of performances and contribution.

 ### Public access to works
-- viewing and contribution via GitHub
-- download generated vector files and pdfs of scores
-- download pre-selected vector files and pdfs of scores
+- public-facing website
+- open source repository
 - clone or download repository to run on local machine or WLAN
 - documentation of premiere performances and other performances as available
+- download pre-selected vector files and pdfs of scores (TODO)
+- download generated vector files and pdfs of scores (TODO)